efeefe/is/pages/03.opendott/regeneration/item.md

 ![Vent](vent.jpg?lightbox=1000&resize=455,455)
 ![Out](out.jpg?lightbox=1000&resize=455,455)

 Even if a lot of people seem to be watching old movies about widespread pandemics, I felt more inclined to recall more pessimistic accounts, of what happens after the point of no return.
-After the catastrophe, whatever is left?
-Going even further, what is the space for regeneration afterwards?
-Mind, I'm note thinking restoration - moving back in time - but instead on how to embrace the idea of generating the world again.
+After the catastrophe, what have we got left?
+Additionally, what is the space for regeneration afterwards?
+Mind, I'm not thinking restoration - moving back in time to a previous functional state - but instead on how to embrace the idea of generating worlds anew.

 ![Plastics](plastics.jpg?lightbox=1000&resize=455,455)
 ![Yellow](yellow.jpg?lightbox=1000&resize=455,455)